-- Off-site register/late book; - Off-site visit records; - Music lesson lists; - Lists of those attending other schools e.g. transition activities or alternative provision. - If child has registered and the teacher suspects that a child is missing from a lesson or activity, raise the alarm by informing the Head teacher and DSL (if not one and the same) immediately. - Staff will use professional judgement and risk assess the urgency of the situation to help inform the timeframe required in establishing the pupils' whereabouts before notifying the Police.
+- If child has registered and the teacher suspects that a child is missing from a lesson or activity, raise the alarm by informing the Head teacher and DSL (if not one and the same) immediately. - Staff will use professional judgement and risk assess the urgency of the situation to help inform the timeframe required in establishing the pupils' whereabouts before notifying the Police.
 Timeliness should be on a case-by-case basis; - DSL should, together with the class teacher, assess the child's vulnerability (refer to Section 3). - Class teacher will ensure that remaining pupils are safe and properly supervised.
 This may necessitate doubling up for a short time. - Two members of staff (usually at least member of SLT) will make a search of the premises and outdoor areas.
 All indoor rooms to be checked systematically first followed by outdoor play areas, grounds (including those generally marked 'out of bounds'), car park and adjacent road(s).
 This will be undertaken as quickly as possible. - Whilst the initial search is made, the person in charge will make enquiries of all adults in the school to establish the last sighting and time, clothes that the child was wearing, and the possible mental state of the child (happy, upset etc.). - Where appropriate, check with the pupil's known friends to establish whether or not they are aware of his/her whereabouts. - If the child has not been found after 10 minutes from the initial report of them as missing, parents will be contacted using emergency contact details provided and staff will try to contact the pupil via their mobile telephone if known (if applicable).
 Encourage parents to keep calm and enquire as to whether the child has returned home or might be making his/her way home.
 Ask the parent to come to the school using the normal route that the child would take and to walk if appropriate.
 Ask them to bring a recent photograph of their child. - Organise a wider search of the area surrounding the school.
-Mobile phones/two-way radios should be used in order to effectively communicate with the school. - If the child is not found during the initial search (after 15 minutes) the Head teacher/DSL will alert the Police (999) (refer to Section 5), Cumbria Safeguarding Hub on Tel: 0333 2401727 and our Health & Safety Services Provider: VA & Foundation Schools & Academies: Kym Allan Safeguarding, Health and Safety Consultants Ltd. (01228 210152); - If the parent arrives at the setting and their child is still missing, ask the parent to return home in the event that their child has managed to make his/her way home by an alternative route.
+Mobile phones/two-way radios should be used in order to effectively communicate with the school. - If the child is not found during the initial search (after 15 minutes) the Head teacher/DSL will alert the Police (999) (refer to Section 5), Cumberland Safeguarding Hub on Tel: 0333 240 1727 or Westmorland and Furness Safeguarding Hub on 0300 373 2724 and our Health & Safety Services Provider - If the parent arrives at the setting and their child is still missing, ask the parent to return home in the event that their child has managed to make his/her way home by an alternative route.
 Ask them to remain at home and to contact others who the child may have gone to visit.
 The parent must remain contactable by the school at all times in the event that the child is found; - Telephone lines should remain as free as possible so that messages are not delayed.
-It may be possible to plug a separate handset into the fax line temporarily to help the short-term situation.
+An independent mobile phone could be used for this purpose.